holochain/holochain-rust/README.md

 If you have a nix friendly system, this is the fastest and most reliable way to develop and test.

 Once in a `nix-shell` the `hc-*` prefixed bash commands support tab completion.

+Note: The `hc-test-all` command builds and tests _everything_ in core.

 Note: The `hc-install-*` commands may write to the current user's home directory.
 Other commands that call `cargo` and `npm` may also write to the home directory.